L'enfant et les sortilèges: Performance history

-Marie-Thérèse Gauley sang the part of the child at both the premiere in Monte-Carlo and the first performance at the Opéra-Comique on 1 February 1926.
-The original cast also included Henri Fabert as Vieillard Arithmétique, Warnerey as the clock and cat, while at the Opéra-Comique, conducted by Albert Wolff and with choreography by Louise Virard, the cast included Germaine Féraldy, Mathilde Calvet, Madeleine Sibille, Roger Bourdin, René Hérent and Louis Guenot.
+Marie-Thérèse Gauley sang the part of the child at both the premiere at the Opéra de Monte-Carlo and the first performance at the Opéra-Comique on 1 February 1926.
+The original cast also included Henri Fabert as Vieillard Arithmétique, Warnerey as the clock and cat, while at the Opéra-Comique, conducted by Albert Wolff and with choreography by Louise Virard, the cast included Germaine Féraldy, Mathilde Calvet, Madeleine Sibille, Roger Bourdin, René Hérent and Louis Guénot.

 The opera was then seen in Prague (17 February 1927), Leipzig (6 May 1927) and Vienna (14 March 1929).
 The US premiere was given on 19 September 1930 by the San Francisco Opera.
 The Canadian premiere of the work was a film version made by CBC Television in 1950 with conductor Wilfrid Pelletier.
-It was not until 3 December 1958 that the opera was given its UK premiere, in the Town Hall in Oxford.
+The UK premiere of the opera occurred on 3 December 1958 at the Town Hall in Oxford conducted by Jack Westrup and directed by John Cox.